troglobit/uftpd/README.md

     ftp		stream	tcp	nowait	root	/usr/sbin/tcpd	/usr/sbin/uftpd -i -f tftp	dgram	udp	wait	root	/usr/sbin/tcpd	/usr/sbin/uftpd -i -t

-Maybe you use a different Inetd server, like [Finit][] which has an Inetd server built-in.
-In which case the syntax above may very well be different.
+Maybe you use a different Inetd super server, like [Finit][] which has an Inetd server built-in.
+In which case the syntax may be different.

 Remember to activate your changes to inetd by reloading the service or sending `SIGHUP` to it.
 Alternatively, you can download and install the